lasthead0/ioBroker.xiaomi-gateway3/README.md

 This adapter allow ioBroker to communicate with Xiaomi Gateway 3 and use it to control Xiaomi devices.
 Adapter communicates with gateway over MQTT protocol (it connects to build-in MQTT broker).
 However you have to pair your gateway and devices by Mi Home (Cloud).

 ## Early version

 Adapter is in development stage, for now.
 But already has ready to go functionality.

 For successful adapter development it needs community help mostly in tests adapter and devices.

 ## Thanks

 Big part of code is based on and rewrote from [AlexxIT](https://github.com/AlexxIT) project [XiaomiGateway3](https://github.com/AlexxIT/XiaomiGateway3)

+## How you can help?

+First of all, you can simply install adapter, use it and report of any issues.

+Besides, if you have a lot of different devices you can help to improve they support by enable option `Debug output (to state)`  (see below) and give me debug output after few days collecting debug data.

 ## Hardware and limits